Diabetic Eye Exams in Simcoe

 • Eye pain

-This is also related to damaged blood vessels in the eye.
 Diabetic macular edema (DME) results from a swollen retina from “leaking” blood vessels.
 This swelling puts unwanted pressure on the macula, a part of the eye responsible for central vision.
-Large dark spots form in the middle of your vision, making day-to-day life extremely difficult.

-Other Diabetic Concerns
+Additional Diabetic Eye Concerns

-You can find our practice in the Malo Professional Building on Colborne Street North.
-We offer plenty of parking behind our building with accessibility-friendly options available.
+You can find our optometry practice in the Malo Professional Building on Colborne Street North.
+We offer plentiful parking behind our building with accessibility-friendly options available.

 Our Address